peterjc/thapbi-pict/docs/quick_start.rst

 where the `MD5 checksum <https://en.wikipedia.org/wiki/MD5>`_ of the sequence and is used as a unique shorthand - a 32 character string of the digits ``0`` to ``9`` and lower cases letters ``a`` to ``f`` inclusive.
-These MD5 checksums are used later in the pipeline, including in some reports.
+These MD5 checksums are used later in the pipeline, including in the read reports.

-The intermediate FASTA files start with a header made of multiple lines starting with ``#``, which record information about the sample for use in reporting.
-This includes which marker this was and the primers, how many raw reads the FASTQ files had, how many were left after pair merging, primer trimming, and finally the abundance threshold.
-Many tools will accept these files as FASTA without complaint, but some tools require the header be removed.
+The intermediate FASTA files start with a header made of multiple lines starting with ``#``, which records information about the sample for use in reporting.
+This includes which marker this was and the primers, how many raw reads the FASTQ files had, how many were left after pair merging, and primer trimming.
+Many third-party tools will accept these files as FASTA without complaint, but some tools require the header be removed.

-The second stage of the pipeline can be run separately as the ``thapbi_pict fasta-nr`` command.
+The second stage of the pipeline can be run separately as the ``thapbi_pict sample-tally`` command.
 This produces a pooled non-redundant FASTA file with all the observed marker sequences in it (and the total read abundance).
 This is file ``summary/thapbi-pict.ITS1.all_reads.fasta`` in the above example.

+It also produces a sequence versus sample tally table as a tab-separated table (TSV file), with the sequences as the final column.
+This is file ``summary/thapbi-pict.ITS1.tally.tsv`` in the above example.

 Intermediate TSV files
 ----------------------